josherrickson/stata-mixed/stata_markdown/01-mixed-model-theory.md

 ^#^ Mixed Model Theory

-When fitting a [regression model](https://errickson.net/stata-regression/index.html), the most important assumption the models make (whether it's linear regression or generalized linear regression) is that of independence - each row of your data set is indepdendent on all other rows.
+When fitting a [regression model](https://errickson.net/stata-regression/index.html), the most important assumption the models make (whether it's linear regression or generalized linear regression) is that of independence - each row of your data set is independent on all other rows.

 Now in general, this is almost never entirely true.
 If this violation is mild, it can be ignored.
 For example, if you give an exam to a class full of students, it's reasonable to assume some students study together and therefore their answers on some questions (right or wrong) will tend to be similar.

 Here we are more concerned with a structured violation of independence.
 The most straightforward situation in which this arises is repeated measures.
-Say you're administring an experiment where you are testing stress to different stimuli and are measuring quantities like blood pressure or heart rate.
+Say you're administering an experiment where you are testing stress to different stimuli and are measuring quantities like blood pressure or heart rate.
 If I were to take the test multiple times, my measurements are correlated with each other - if I tend to have higher blood pressure, my blood pressure will be higher in each round regardless of stimuli.

 Another common repeated measures situation is follow-up over time.
 Say you track individuals who undergo some surgery, and follow-up with them every 2 months, asking them to take a survey on their quality of life.
 While there are many research questions which could be asked about such data, one might be to examine the patient's quality of life depending on the various health markers they are experiencing.
-The surgery is targetting symptom A, is improvement in symptom A associated with better QoL?
-Is it sympton B which was unaffected by the surgery that has the largest effect on QoL?
-Obviously a given patient's QoL and health markers at one timepoint are highly correlated with each other.
+The surgery is targeting symptom A, is improvement in symptom A associated with better QoL?
+Is it symptom B which was unaffected by the surgery that has the largest effect on QoL?
+Obviously a given patient's QoL and health markers at one time-point are highly correlated with each other.

 Another situation where this arises which isn't explicitly repeated measures is when your data is collected in some sort of clustered fashion.
 Note that if your data is collected via a complex survey design, this is an entirely different beast that needs to be addressed appropriately (with the